 The Chinese smartphone market

 , once an El Dorado for investors and tech companies, has lost some of its appeal recently.
-The market has been decreasing in volume for five consecutive quarters (year-on-year) and is expected to lose more ground in the final quarter of 2018, for which numbers have yet to be released.
+The market has been decreasing in volume for six consecutive quarters (year-on-year) and is expected to lose more ground in 2019.

 Maker of the iPhone, Apple, has been feeling the effects of the sluggish Chinese market, but so have domestic companies.
-Among the major players, only smartphone maker Vivo has been able to increase on its track record in 2018.
+Among the major players, smartphone makers Vivo, OPPO and Huawei have been growing their market share opposite the competition in 2018.

 Longer replacement cycles and weak consumer spending are reasons why smartphone makers can’t sell more phones to Chinese consumers, according to analytics firm Strategy Analytics